 Health Team Offers COVID-19 Update

 COVID-19 transmission remains high in much of the United States, including in Pennsylvania.
-To keep yourselves, your loved ones, your communities, and your congregations safe and healthy this holiday season, please take the following precautions:
+To keep yourselves, your loved ones, your communities, and your congregations safe and healthy, please take the following precautions:

 1. Get vaccinated!